 The Grand Rapids Police Department provides accurate, up-to-date information from NHTSA-Certified Child Passenger Safety technicians and instructors about how to keep your most precious cargo safe.
-We also offer experienced, private car seat installation lessons in the Grand Rapids area.
+We also offer experienced, private car seat installation lessons in Grand Rapids.

-The American Academy of Pediatrics and NHTSA published new car seat recommendations.
-In short, the new recommendations state that children should remain rear-facing until at least age 2, but preferably until they are too tall or too heavy for their convertible car seat's height or weight limit.
-Kids should then remain in a forward-facing 5-point harness car seat until they exceed its height or weight limit.
-Then kids should remain in a booster until they can pass the 5-Step test (See Below).
+The American Academy of Pediatrics and NHTSA have published car seat recommendations.
+The recommendations state that children should remain rear-facing until at least age 2, but preferably until they are too tall or too heavy for their convertible car seat's height or weight limit.
+Children should then remain in a forward-facing 5-point harness car seat until they exceed its height or weight limit.
+Then children should remain in a booster until they can pass the 5-Step test (See Below).
 The bottom line: Don't rush to "graduate" your child to the next type of car seat (unless he is too heavy or too tall for his current seat), as this is a demotion in safety.

 Annually, the Grand Rapids Police Department gives out free convertible car seats for those who meet the guidelines provided through the Itasca County WIC program.

 Car seat installations and inspections are available to Grand Rapids residents and employees of Grand Rapids businesses.
-Please contact Grand Rapids Community Service Officer at 218-326-3464 or email firstname.lastname@example.org to request an appointment on Tuesdays and Thursdays.
+Please contact Grand Rapids Community Service Officer Carl Fischer at 218-326-3464 to request an appointment

 The 5-Step Test: